ISISComputingGroup/ibex_developers_manual/Sprint-Burndown-Chart.md

    * There is a bottleneck in the process; something is preventing backlog items making it through to completion.
    * Something else is diverting the attention of the team.

-Divergences above the Ideal line can mean:
+Divergences below the Ideal line can mean:
    * The team is consistently overestimating the size/complexity of backlog items.
 They are completing backlog items faster than expected.
    * The team is setting its target too low.
 It is under-filling the sprint backlog and choosing an overly pessimistic target.